tao-xiao/tao-xiao.github.io/_pages/about.md

   - /about.html
 ---

-This is Tao Xiao, second-year Matser's course in Nara Institute of Science and Technology, Nara, Japan.
-I belong to [Software Engineering Lab](https://naist-se.github.io/).
-My reseach topics is to anything new in Software Engineering filed.
+Hello and welcome to my website!
+My name is Tao Xiao, and I am a doctoral student at the Nara Institute of Science and Technology, Japan.
+I belong to the [Software Engineering Lab](https://naist-se.github.io/).

+My research goal is to leverage empirical evidence and knowledge from software repositories to make software development more productive, effective, and efficient.
+Specifically, my research mainly focus on software quality (i.e., technical debt) and knowledge sharing (i.e., the usage of links in software developement).

 Education Background
 ======
+* Doctoral student at Nara Institute of Science and Technology, Japan.
-* Master student in Master of Engineering from Nara Institute of Science and Technology, Japan.
+* Master of Engineering from Nara Institute of Science and Technology, Japan, in 2022.
 * BSc degree in Software Engineering from Chiang Mai University, Thailand, in  2020.

 For more info